PacificBiosciences/barcoding/docs/output/removed.md

 ---
 layout: default
 parent: Output files
-title: Removed
+title: Unbarcoded
 ---

-## Removed records
+## Unbarcoded records
-Using the option `--dump-removed`, records that did not pass provided thresholds or are without barcodes, are stored in the file `prefix.removed.bam`.
+Using the option `--store-unbarcoded`, records that did not pass provided thresholds or are without barcodes, are stored in the file `prefix.removed.bam`.